rubencg195/rubencg195.github.io/README.md

 ## 🚀 Deployment

-### Deploy to GitHub Pages
+### Deploy to GitHub Pages (Master Branch)

-The portfolio is configured for automatic GitHub Pages deployment:
+The portfolio is configured to deploy directly from the master branch:

 ```bash
 npm run deploy